michael-huber2772/personal_instruction_guide/Python/Core/Notes.md

 + Always executed when the class is being initiated.
 (Called automatically whenever an instance is created)
 + It initializes attributes of the method
 + Known as the initializer method or constructor method.

+## Function
++ A function can take another function as a parameter.

 ### Asynchronous I/O Python